MastaT002/kenya-money-supply-private-credit-dashboard/README.md

 ## License

-This project is licensed under the MIT License.
+MIT License — see `LICENSE` for details.

-The dashboard and documentation are shared for learning and portfolio purposes.
-The original data remains credited to the Central Bank of Kenya.
+Original data credited to the Central Bank of Kenya.
+Used for analytical and educational purposes.